Learning a few easy guitar licks is a great way to get started playing the guitar! Guitar teacher Matthew K. shares 5 fun options and explains how…

 1. “Smoke on the Water” – Deep Purple

-You can start by only using one finger on one string, but when you get that, try it with your index, ring, and pinky fingers.
+You can start by only using one finger on one string.
+But when you get that, try it with your index, ring, and pinky fingers.
 Use your index finger on the 3, your ring finger on the 5, and pinky on the 6.
-Doing so will make the rest of the songs easier.
+Doing so will make the rest of the guitar licks easier.

 2. “Seven Nation Army” – The White Stripes

-Second we will take on a more modern classic riff.
+Now let’s check out a more modern classic riff.
 It can be played on only one string.
-Just make sure to sure to use your pinky finger to hit the 10th fret.
-Then you can slide your index finger down the neck to play the rest.
+Just make sure to use your pinky finger to hit the 10th fret.
+Then, you can slide your index finger down the neck to play the rest.

-Now let’s involve the other stings.
+Now let’s involve the other strings.
 Take your time with the next three songs.
-They are broken into sections.
-If you have trouble.
-Take it one section at a time.
+They are broken into sections, so if you have trouble, you can take it one section at a time.

 3. “Beat It” – Michael Jackson